hyungmogu/traveling-salesman/README.md

 CircleCI is chosen as CICD solution (for now) to reduce development time.
 The integration and deployment templates are already prepared in previous project (please see [udacity-cloud-devops-project-5](https://github.com/hyungmogu/udacity-cloud-devops-project-5) repository).
 In sum, working with already prepared CICD solution would free up time and resource to focus on area where needed.

+## In Defense of My Choice of Traveling Salesman Problem Solution

 ## Requirements and Resource Estimation

 ### Resource Estimation